brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-Then it leaves the Discord server due to being reminded of when it was hijacked during [[STATION_8 TERMINAL 8]].<!-- discord-cite:cite-mh2a6dp2-r7xgty -->
+Then it left the Discord server due to being reminded of when it was hijacked during [[STATION_8 TERMINAL 8]].<!-- discord-cite:cite-mh2a6dp2-r7xgty -->

 > [!discord-cite]- Discord citation (6 messages)
 >